Relaxed Gaussian process interpolation: a goal-oriented approach to Bayesian optimization: Application to Bayesian Optimization

 \subsubsection{Findings}

-The full set of results is provided in Appendix~\ref{app:bench}.
-In Figure~\ref{fig:results_exposition_figure}, we present a representative subset of these results.
+The full set of results is provided in \cref{app:bench}.
+In \cref{fig:results_exposition_figure}, we present a representative subset of these results.

-First, observe in Figure~\ref{fig:results_exposition_figure} that the EGO-R methods can be considerably helpful and can outperform EGO largely on functions that are difficult to model with stationary GPs, such as Goldstein-Price, Perm ($10$), and Beale.
+First, observe in \cref{fig:results_exposition_figure} that the EGO-R methods outperform EGO significantly on functions that are difficult to model with stationary GPs, such as Goldstein-Price, Perm ($10$), and Beale.
+In~these cases, relaxing the constraints for the highest observations proves beneficial.
+Notice also that, among the three EGO-R variants, the one based on the concentration heuristic converges faster in such situations.
+(Approximately half of the cases of our benchmark fall into this category; see \cref{app:bench} for details.)

-Observe also that the EGO-R methods have about the same performance as EGO on functions that are easy to model with stationary GPs.
-This is the case of the Log-Goldstein-Price and the Branin functions, for which the LOO-tCRPS criterion for choosing the relaxation set detects that the larger values help predict near the minimum, and that no relaxation is needed as a result.